Rising unemployment is likely to push many people to consider working for themselves so that they can make ends meet.

 Previous employer pensions

 If you belonged to a workplace pension scheme before you became self-employed, you may be able to carry on contributing to your workplace pension.
 You’ll need to check with the scheme provider to see if this will be possible.
-If you don’t have a pension with a previous employer, you might want to consider using the National Employment Saving Trust (NEST) – a workplace pension scheme that working self-employed people or sole directors of limited companies can use.

 When you pay into a personal pension your money is invested, and the amount you end up with when you retire depends on how much you’ve paid in and how your investments have performed, once any charges have been deducted.